Clicky

 Thomas held his musket tight.
 The wooden stock felt smooth and heavy in his hands.
 As he marched with the others toward Lexington Green, he remembered Mr. Peterson’s words about being brave.

 The night was dark and quiet, but Thomas could hear hundreds of boots marching in the distance.
-The British were coming, and this time, the colonists were ready to fight back. ⚔️A Voice for Freedom
+The British were coming, and this time, the colonists were ready to fight back. ⚔️

 The summer sun blazed over Philadelphia.
 Thomas wiped sweat from his forehead as he carried messages between important buildings.
 He was now a messenger for the Continental Congress!